awslabs/mountpoint-s3/doc/CONFIGURATION.md

 * If you want to forbid all mutating actions on your S3 bucket, use the `--read-only` command-line flag.

 You cannot currently use Mountpoint to overwrite existing objects.
 However, if you use the `--allow-delete` flag, you can first delete the object and then create it again.

-### Caching

-Mountpoint now offers caching of metadata and object content allowing for reduced requests when reading files.
-This is particularly useful when reading the same files many times for the same Mountpoint filesystem.

-To enable caching, use the `--caching` command-line flag.
-This alone will enable caching of metadata using a default time-to-live (TTL) of 60 minutes.
-Caching of object/file content on disk can also be enabled by providing a caching location using the `--data-cache-directory <DIR>` command-line flag.

-Enabling caching relaxes the strong read-after-write consistency offered by Mountpoint with default configuration.
-Please read more in the [consistency and concurrency section of the semantics documentaton](./SEMANTICS.md#consistency-and-concurrency).

-Mountpoint caching can be further configured, such as adjusting the metadata time-to-live (TTL) or the maximum space allowed to be used by the data cache.
-Review the caching options available using `mount-s3 --help`.

 ### S3 storage classes